Call us today! Our Peachtree City DUI lawyers are available 24/7 to discuss your case at 404.816.8777. We offer a free consultation.

 Can I handle the license suspension hearing myself?

 Because an administrative license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Peachtree City DUI case.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
-Remember, you only have 10 business days from the date of your arrest to request a license suspension hearing through the Georgia Department of Driver Services.
+Remember, you only have 30 days from the date of your arrest to request a license suspension hearing through the Georgia Department of Driver Services.

 Call our experienced Peachtree City DUI lawyers today: